apache/gravitino/docs/glossary.md

 ## Representational State Transfer (REST)

 - Representational State Transfer, a set of architectural principles for designing networked applications.

+## REST API (Representational State Transfer Application Programming Interface)

+- A set of rules and conventions for building and interacting with web services using standard HTTP methods.

 ## RocksDB